petersmagnusson/base62/README.md

 ```

+The algorithm encodes and decodes data using a base62 encoding scheme, with a defined chunk size of 32 bytes.
+Each chunk, up to 32 bytes, is first converted into a BigInt (eg up to 2^256-1 in size), and then iteratively divided by 62 to encode it into a base62 string, zero-padded with the character representing zero in our base62 dictionary ('A').
+We maintain maps (M and invM) to correlate the length of byte sequences with their corresponding base62 string lengths, and vice versa.
+The algorithm operates in big-endian format.
+It includes checks to validate the correctness of the base62 strings, ensuring they are valid outputs of the base62 encoding process.

 ## Efficiency (briefly)

-Each b62 character represents log2(62) or about 5.9542 bits.
+Generally for base62, each character represents log2(62) or about 5.9542 bits.
 In principle
 this would require 0.8% more characters than base64, but in practice
 there is often no difference, in particular in crypto contexts.

 Notably the resulting encoding lengths are the same for 128, 256, and 512 bits.
 Base64 has a "sweetspot" with 192 bits (and multiples thereof such as 384) since
 log2(64) has 3 as a prime factor.
-But for multiples of 192 up to 4x192, the
+But even then, for multiples of 192 up to 4x192, the
 difference is only one character.

 If we look at a larger set of common key sizes (such as 128, 160, 192, 224, 256,